pathawks/postlist/readme.txt

 == Description ==

-Add the shortcode `[postlist query="_PostQuery_"]` to a page to enable an unordered list of links to posts matching the query.
+Add the shortcode `[postlist query="PostQuery"]` to a page to enable an unordered list of links to posts matching the query.
 Useful for designing custom homepages.

 == Installation ==